US, England make pivotal lineup changes ahead of Women's World Cup semifinal match

 CLICK HERE TO GET THE FOX NEWS APP

-The match between the U.S. and England kicks off at 3 p.m.
-EST and can be seen on local FOX stations.
+The match between the U.S. and England kicked off at 3 p.m.
+ET and can be seen on local FOX stations.